 One of my greatest holiday joys over the years has been the collection of films we’ve enjoyed as a family.
 These films were part of my moral education growing up and marked our memories, our growth, our life through the years.
-True gifts.
+We still refer to them, quote them and watch them whenever we get together.

-My Dad annually showed us It’s a Wonderful Life long before it was the fashion, when his own life shook with urgencies similar to those George Bailey faces, there in the lonely snow, before he realizes what a blessing his life truly is.
+My Dad annually showed us It’s a Wonderful Life long before it was the fashion, when his own life shook with urgencies similar to those George Bailey (James Stewart) faces, there in the lonely snow, before he realizes what a blessing his life truly is.
+It forever changed me, even as a young pre-teen.
+At any age though, really, there are few films which impact the heart, mind and soul as this one does.

 And The Bishop’s Wife (the original Cary Grant-Loretta Young version, not the wannabe Whitney version), taught me early on about how to live out one’s faith in the context of community — at a time when our own local church was in tumult.